tomascupr/recsys-lite/docs/runbook.md

   --db data/recsys.db
 ```

+The ingest command validates required columns and replaces the existing `events`
+and `items` tables atomically, so re-running it with a corrected dataset safely
+refreshes your DuckDB instance.

 ### Incremental Data Loading

 For incremental data loading, place new event data in Parquet format in the `/data/incremental` directory with filenames containing timestamps (e.g., `events_20230315.parquet`).